CY-CHENYUE/ComfyUI-Free-GPU/README_EN.md

 - When the system encounters insufficient memory or models need to be reloaded, you can use this node to actively release RAM and VRAM, unload loaded models, and clear caches.
 - During execution, the node will sequentially call memory cleaning, model unloading, and cache reset operations, and automatically notify the system to refresh model loading status.
+- After completing a large workflow
+- Before switching different types of models
+- When the system indicates insufficient memory
+- When you want to clean up system resources and start fresh

-## Note
+## Other Notes

+1. After releasing memory, workflows may need to reload models when running again, which will take some time
+2. It's recommended to use this node after image generation is complete
+3. If the memory release effect is not ideal, try restarting ComfyUI
-The node calls the /free interface to notify the system to reset model status.
-This may require workflows to reload nodes when running again.
+4. The node calls the /free interface to notify the system to reset model status, which may require workflows to reload nodes when running again

+## Common Questions

+1. **Q: Why isn't there a significant decrease in VRAM usage after release?**
+   A: Some VRAM might be reserved by the system or used by other programs.
+If you need a complete release, try restarting ComfyUI.

+2. **Q: Why does the workflow become slower after releasing memory?**
+   A: This is normal as models need to be reloaded into memory.
+Subsequent runs will return to normal speed.

+3. **Q: How often should I use this node?**
+   A: It's recommended to use it after completing a set of related work or when you feel the system is slowing down.
+Frequent use is not necessary.

 ---